kdheepak/blog/content/36-unicode-cheat-sheet.md

 1. Unicode codepoints are unique numbers to express an abstract character, concept or graphical representation.
    These graphical representations may look similar visually but represent different "ideas".
-   For example: A, Α, А, Ａ are all different unicode code points.
+   For example: A, Α, А, Ａ are all different unicode codepoints.

    - 'A' U+0041 LATIN CAPITAL LETTER A
    - 'Α' U+0391 GREEK CAPITAL LETTER ALPHA